anesh1234/data_science_course/README.md

 pip install -r requirements.txt
 ```

+To enable training on GPU, you will need a CUDA enabled GPU, wchich can be checked at [NVIDIA's page](https://developer.nvidia.com/cuda-gpus), with its latest driver.
+Further, the pytorch library must be installed in a [specific way](https://pytorch.org/get-started/locally), this is already in the requirements.txt, but might change over time.

 ## File Structure
 The [YOLO](https://github.com/anesh1234/data_science_course/tree/main/YOLO) folder contains files related to the YOLO model directly, including the train.py script, the predict.py script (perform inference with a model) and folder structures for storing results from running the training.
+Each model configuration we trained has its own folder, which contains their respective training results.